jhvozdovich/tap-room-redux/README.md

 # **Crafty Brew**

-### _React Fundamentals - Week 16 Project at Epicodus_
+### _React with Redux - Week 17 Project at Epicodus_

 #### Author: **Jessica Hvozdovich**
-#### July 2, 2020
+#### July 10, 2020

 ![Screenshot of Webpage](./public/CraftyBrewScreenshot.png)

 ### Description

 _This application serves as a potion tracking app for a local adventure shop to monitor their product storage.
 The site is Minecraft themed and image resources are listed below.
-Full CRUD functionality with React is achieved using functional and class components, local and shared state, JSX, and props with PropTypes._
+Full CRUD functionality with React is achieved using functional and class components, local and shared state, JSX, and props with PropTypes.
+This app is a refactored version of [the original project](https://github.com/jhvozdovich/tap-room.git) to incorporate Redux.
+All state is now handled by Redux with thorough testing, action creators, and constants added._

 ### Instructions for use: